Oppkey/oppkey_theta_atk/README.md

 (motionJPEG) management.

-We get more questions from RICOH partners every week and update this API Test Kit regulary in order to help more people in the future.
+We get more questions from RICOH partners every week and update this API Test Kit regularly in order to help more people in the future.

 Feel free to use these tools yourself to experiment with the camera,